 Choral Arts of Chattanooga, one of the city’s premier choral groups, was founded on the cornerstones of vocal excellence and quality choral literature.
 Our artistic director, Darrin Hassevoort plans to tap into the ensemble’s deep roots while branching out to extend the organization’s reach.

-Established by Dr. John Hamm in 1985, Choral Arts has been a premier choral ensemble in Chattanooga for more than 30 years.
+Established by Dr. John Hamm in 1985, Choral Arts has been part of the music scene in Chattanooga for more than 30 years.